 In my opinion, you can not OVER communicate something important to your team.
 In fact, I think a lot of times it is not even WHAT you are communicating as much as it is showing that you ARE communicating and keeping people “in the loop.”
 People want to feel informed, they want to feel included – the sense of unknowing leads to fear, upset, and eventually giving up.
 By “touching base” often, even with small updates, you are showing that their time matters, and that you care about them enough to want to keep them informed.

-Collaboration is the new business model in 2011.
+Collaboration is the new business model for direct sales.
 People not only want to be in the know, they also want to be seen and heard with their opinions.
-Tools such as YahooGroups, Google+ Circles, Facebook Groups, etc allow for you to not only get your message sent, but also for everyone in the “group” to be able to discuss and weigh in as well.
+Tools such as Google+ Circles & Facebook Groups allow for you to not only get your message sent but also for everyone in the “group” to be able to discuss and weigh in as well.
 It gives your team a feeling of belonging, and that their feelings truly matter.

 My pastor said this week “The best time to plant a tree was 20 years ago… the second best time is right now.”
 Whether you are a brand new Leader, or whether you have been leading a team for years, the best time to begin great communication is right now.
 Stop what you are doing right now, and send an email out to your team.
 Or create a Facebook Group and then announce it to your team.
 Let them know that you care, that you are there to help them, and that you will be working to keep them as informed as possible to help them succeed in their business – no matter how high or low their sales are this week.
 Send a note to them that effectively communicates that you will be communicating more effectively 🙂

 Keeping your team connected and informed is one of the first steps to building a remarkable team.
 It is one of the easiest and most effective things you can do to ensure the success of your business.